 The Center for Experiential Learning serves as a resource for students in all aspects of the service-learning process.
-Whether you are trying to decide which of our many service-learning courses is right for you, trying to find an appropriate volunteer position in connection with a service-learning class, or looking to publish and share the results of your community-engaged coursework, the CEL is here to help!
-Most of our student resources can be found on our Service-Learning 101 student resource site.
+Whether you are trying to decide which course is right for you, find an appropriate volunteer position in connection with a service-learning class, or looking to publish and share the results of your community-engaged coursework, the CEL is here to help!
+Most of our student resources can be found on our Center for Experiential Learning student resource site.